- About Pitbulls

 It's a well known fact: Well socialized, responsibly owned pit bulls make some of the best family dogs.
 The American Canine Temperament Test Society lists this breed as having one of the most stable temperaments of any of the purebreds, right up there with golden retrievers.
 For the stats, check out Pit Bull Temperament Test Results.

 Well socialized pit bulls will typically go out of their way to lick little faces and will wag, wag, wag their tails when they see a child.
-Many will let kids pull their ears, climb on their backs and, rough and tumble fans that they are, will love every minute of rugged kid-style attention.
 Can't imagine pit bulls and their kids?
 Then check this out: Pit Bulls & Kids

-Be aware that these are strong, active dogs and can knock smaller sized kids down in their exhuberance. * As with ANY breed, no dog should ever be left alone with a young child.
+Be aware that these are strong, active, sometimes bouncy dogs who can knock smaller sized kids down in their exhuberance. * As with ANY breed, no dog should ever be left alone with a young child.
 But you already knew that!

 Don't Hate Me Because I'm Beautiful